gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 | `SEND-TO_QA` | **SEND-TO** |
 | `SEND TO_QA` | **SEND-TO** |

 There must be at least one unique way to call each transition name.
-If you have multiple transition names from a single status that use the same word, the smart commits will fail.
+If you have multiple transition names from a single status that use the same word, the smart commits fail.

 **Example:** An issue status NEW has these two transition paths:
 *   `SEND_TO_DEVELOPMENT`
 *   `SEND_TO_BACKLOG`

 The invalid characters are used before unique transition names are possible.
-Both will become "**\#SEND**".
-Therefore, they are not unique and these transitions will fail.
+Both become "**\#SEND**".
+Therefore, they are not unique and these transitions fail.

 **Better example:** The transition names have spaces instead:
 *   `SEND TO DEVELOPMENT`